Battle Creek, Michigan: Fort Custer Army National Guard Base

 Founded in 1917, Camp Custer, as it was then known, served over the next decades as a training ground, from World War I until the present.
 Parts of the base were spun off and developed as the Battle Creek Veteran's Hospital, Fort Custer National Cemetery, Fort Custer Recreation Area and Fort Custer Industrial Park.
 This industrial park contains more than 90 different companies.

 The United States Government still owns the land, under an arrangement by which the state of Michigan administers and manages the property.
 The base, which is still mostly undeveloped, wooded land, takes up a sizable portion of Battle Creek's land area.
 The part of the base in Battle Creek that is now the industrial park measures 4.69 sqmi in area, which is approximately 10.6% of the city's area.
 A much larger part of the base lies in Kalamazoo County.
-The adjoining W.K.
-Kellogg Airport is a joint civilian-Air National Guard facility.
+The adjoining W. K. Kellogg Airport is a joint civilian-Air National Guard facility.
+Battle Creek is also home to Fort Custer Recreation Park, a state park located in the Battle Creek-Springfield Area.